Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The crown is the part which sticks up above the gum line.
 The section level with the gum line is called the neck, and the part below the gum is the root.
 The tooth root can be twice as long as the crown.

 A root may split into two canals, meaning that teeth usually have up to four root canals each.
-In some rare cases, six or seven roots have been found in one molar!
+In some rare cases, six or seven roots have been found in one tooth!

-The hard white coating on the outside of the tooth crown is called enamel.
+The hard white coating outside the tooth crown is called enamel.
 This is the part you need to protect by brushing and flossing daily.
 A build-up of bacteria on the teeth resulting from poor oral hygiene can lead to dental caries (tooth decay).

 If tooth decay erodes even a small amount of enamel, it leaves the rest of the tooth susceptible to infection.
 Once bacteria starts eating away at the soft dental pulp inside the tooth it can quickly spread down the tooth root(s) through the root canal system.
 From here it can reach the surrounding bone and gum tissue.